BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_solvency II - level 2.pdf.md

-(31) The total amount of the group Solvency Capital Requirement for the insurance groups of which the supervisory authority is the group supervisor separately for the group Solvency Capital Requirement calculated in accordance with method 1 as referred to in Article 230(1) of Directive 2009/138/EC and for the group Solvency Capital Requirement calculated in accordance with method 2 as referred to in Article 233 of Directive 2009/138/EC;
+(31) The total amount of the group Solvency Capital Requirement for the insurance groups of which the supervisory authority is the group supervisor separately for the group Solvency Capital Requirement calculated in accordance with method 1 as referred to in Article 230(1) of Directive 2009/138/EC and for the group Solvency Capital Requirement calculated in accordance with method 2 as referred to in Article 233 of Directive/EC;

 (32) The number of insurance groups of which the supervisory authority is the group supervisor using an approved full internal model for the calculation of the group Solvency Capital Requirements, and the number of